PostHog/posthog.com/contents/blog/planning-a-company-offsite.md

 ## Final thoughts

 Offsite planning can often be some of the hardest, yet most rewarding work you can do in a startup.
-I hope the information above helps you along the way, but be sure to check out [our open-source guide](handbook/company/offsites#how-to-plan-an-offsite-in-8-weeks---a-checklist) for how we plan an offsites in eight weeks.
+I hope the information above helps you along the way, but be sure to check out [our open-source guide](handbook/company/offsites#how-to-plan-an-offsite-in-8-weeks---a-checklist) for planning offsites.
 It includes our comprehensive checklist and some public templates you can use to make the process as efficient as possible.

 <NewsletterForm compact />